 See my detailed Altra Running Shoe Reviews>>

-Newest to the market, these have actually been in development for quite some time.
+Possibly the newest types of running shoes, these have actually been in development for quite some time.

 This video gives you a good explanation of how carbon fiber shoes work and why they should not be your every day running shoe.